-- Output 1: P2 Terminals 1 (H), 4 (N), 7 (G). - Output 2: P2 Terminals 2 (H), 5 (N), 8 (G). - Output 3: P2 Terminals 3 (H), 6 (N), 9 (G). - Maximum load: 2.2 amps (use relay if circulator load is higher).
-See WARN- - Each boiler has three outputs (Output 1, Output 2, and Output 3) that provide 120VAC to the following listed below. - A zone circulator. - A system circulator. - A DHW circulator (used to circulate through an indirect tank). - An auxiliary item that must be energized during an input call, such as an air damper. - 6.
+- 1. Output 1: P2 Terminals 1 (H), 4 (N), 7 (G). - 2.
+Output 2: P2 Terminals 2 (H), 5 (N), 8 (G). - 3.
+Output 3: P2 Terminals 3 (H), 6 (N), 9 (G). - Maximum load: 2.2 amps (use relay if circulator load is higher).
+See WARN-ING below. - 5.
+Each boiler has three outputs (Output 1, Output 2, and Output 3) that provide 120VAC to the following listed below. - · A zone circulator. - · A system circulator. - A DHW circulator (used to circulate through an indirect tank). - An auxiliary item that must be energized during an input call, such as an air damper. - 6.
 When using inputs/outputs for heat/DHW demands, each input (Input 1, Input 2, and Input 3) controls its respective 120VAC output (Output 1, Output 2, and Output 3).
-Outputs are energized only when BOTH conditions - The corresponding input indicates a call for heat/DHW (i.e., contact closure). - The PRIORITY assigned to the Input/Output pair is ACTIVE (i.e., the zone may be calling but the pump won't activate unless the boiler is currently running on that system/priority). - When using the inputs/outputs for the AUX PUMP/OUTPUT function, the output is controlled by selectable conditions set up in the control. - Use the AUX PUMP/OUTPUT function for devices such as system pumps, combustion air dampers, and other auxiliary equipment to activate when the boiler is on/running. - See page 65 and page 66 for more information on the setup and selection of operating conditions.
+Outputs are energized only when BOTH conditions below are met: - a.
+The corresponding input indicates a call for heat/DHW (i.e., contact closure). - b.
+The PRIORITY assigned to the Input/Output pair is ACTIVE (i.e., the zone may be calling but the pump won't activate unless the boiler is currently running on that system/priority). - 7.
+When using the inputs/outputs for the AUX PUMP/OUTPUT function, the output is controlled by selectable conditions set up in the control. - a.
+Use the AUX PUMP/OUTPUT function for devices such as system pumps, combustion air dampers, and other auxiliary equipment to activate when the boiler is on/running. - b.
+See page 57 and page 58 for more information on the setup and selection of operating conditions.

-For Priority DHW Application: NOTICE
+For Priority DHW Application:

-The DHW aguastat can be connected to any one of the three input/ output pairs.
+The DHW aquastat can be connected to any one of the three input/output pairs.
 The selected input should be assigned to PRIORITY 1 during the WIZARD setup or manually in the ASSIGN INPUTS menu.